Site in French

 Observer

-On June 6, 1940, the Glenn Martin 167F No 147 was hit hard by the Flak and exploded in flight.
-The three crew members are killed.
+On 6 June 1940, Glenn Martin 167F No 147 was hit head-on by flak and exploded in flight.
+All three crew members were killed.

 Commander